WeblateOrg/weblate/docs/admin/install.rst

 ``ADMINS``

-    List of site administrators to receive notifications when something goes wrong, for example notifications on failed merges, or Django errors.
+    List of site administrators to receive notifications when something goes wrong, for example notifications of failed merges, or Django errors.

     .. seealso::